Qualifications University College, London

 Sarah was called to the Bar in 1994 and worked at the City University and the Law Commission before specialising in family law at the Bar in 1999.

-From 2000-2003 she also appeared at Immigration Tribunal hearings which has given her an enhanced understanding of the application of the ECHR and the interface between family and immigration issues.
+From 2000-2003 Sarah also appeared at Immigration Tribunal hearings, giving her an in depth understanding of the application of the ECHR and the interface between family and immigration issues.
 She has experience in all areas of family law, representing parents, Guardians, and Local Authorities.
 She has an interest in trust law having lectured in land law and trusts at the City University in London from 1995 – 1997.

 Sarah is qualified to undertake public access work in appropriate cases.
 For further information, please visit our Public Access page.